jizuscreed/phpquery/README.md

+### What this fork created for

+Original repo ([electrolinux/phpquery](https://github.com/electrolinux/phpquery)) is not compatible with php7.x and throws "Array and string offset access syntax with curly braces is deprecated".
+This repo fixes this trouble, enjoy

+There is original readme below:

 ## phpQuery, one more fork!

 **Note:** _I haven't used this package since many years, and just recently looked at the code: this is scary, buggy and unfinished.
 Please don't use it on any production server!_